 Plumbing Paramedics is family-owned and operated right here in Calgary.
 We have extensive experience in shower valve replacements and would be happy to do the work for you at a high level of quality.
 To ensure that you have complete confidence of mind, we also offer a 12-month warranty guarantee.

-Have you fixed a leaky shower faucet before?
+Have you fixed a leaking shower faucet before?
 What worked best for you?
 If you have any questions or comments about this repair job, please post them in the comments below.